More than $37 billion in disaster aid under scrutiny in congressional lame duck - NewsBreak

 Shelby said that he expects Republicans will back some additional aid to Ukraine, saying that when “people are fighting for freedom like that, we should never turn our back.”

-The post More than $37 billion in disaster aid under scrutiny in congressional lame duck appeared first on Nebraska Examiner .
+The post More than $37 billion in disaster aid under scrutiny in congressional lame duck appeared first on Florida Phoenix .

 Comments / 0